-CPU Fan Speed Limit and AGP Fan Speed Limit
+CPU Fan Speed Limit

-These fields allow you to manually set a limit to the speed of the CPU and AGP fans.
-If the CPU/AGP fan speed is under the speed set in these fields, an alarm will sound informing you to attend to any issue that may damage your system.
+This field allows you to manually set a limit to the speed of the processor's fan.
+If the speed of the fan is under the speed set in this field, an alarm will sound informing you to attend to any issue that may damage your system.
 The sound of the alarm resembles that of the siren of an ambulance.
 The "failure detection" circuit requires a fan to operate at greater than 3600 RPM.